Lammermuir Hills: Prehistory

-Historical and literary significance
+History

 The Northumbrian missionary bishop Cuthbert spent his early years as a shepherd on the Lammermuir Hills.

+In the 12th century, Melrose Abbey established granges for its sheep flocks at Penshiel, Hartside, Edmundston and Friardykes in the catchment of the Whiteadder, leading to disputes over grazing rights with the tenants of the Earl of Dunbar.

+Cultural and literary significance

 Sir Walter Scott's novel The Bride of Lammermoor and Gaetano Donizetti's derivative opera Lucia di Lammermoor is set here.
 Scott lived at Abbotsford House, near Galashiels.

 Two ranges of hills in New Zealand, the Lammermoors and Lammerlaws, are named after the Scottish hills.